MaartenBloemen/GoogleFaceScraper/README.md

 * [MTCNN](https://github.com/kpzhang93/MTCNN_face_detection_alignment) - MIT License

 ## Disclaimer
-This project is meant as a proof of concept.
-Use datasets gathered this way ONLY for research purposes.
+This project is meant as a proof of concept as this violates the ToS of Google.
+To lower the chance of a ban by Google, it's possible to use a VPN.

+Do not use datasets gathered this way for commercial use, only for research purposes.

+Again this project is purely as a Proof-of-Concept to see what is technical possible.

+## TODO
+[] Add proxy handler